hivtools/hint/docs/GenericChart.md

 When the app is first loaded, Generic Chart metadata is fetched from the endpoint, and is stored for the duration of the front end app.
 It is stored in GenericChart state.
-This metadata consists of a dictionary of chart ids, with configuration for each, which instructs the component how to display the chart, including what data sources to use, what filters to apply, and a jsonata template describing the plotly configuration to use.
+This metadata consists of a dictionary of chart ids, with configuration for each, which instructs the component how to display the chart, including what data sources to use, what filters to apply, and a [JSONata](https://jsonata.org/) template describing the plotly configuration to use.
 See below for further details.

 Generic Chart metadata is currently kept in resource files in the back end of HINT.
 However we may in future hand over this metadata to hintr, and have HINT fetch metadata from hintr as well as data.